Newspaper Article 30/04/2018

 By Atta Rasool Malik

-One of the most criminal negligence of our politicalatta13042018 elite is not attending to continuously rising shortage of water in the country.
+One of the most criminal negligence of our political elite is not attending to continuously rising shortage of water in the country.
 This issue has the potential to turn into an existential threat for the state and its people.
 In the year 2017, Pakistan has become water scarce country and most dangerous; it is further multiplying with rapid increase in population.
 The per capita water availability in the US is approximately 6,000 cubic meters, in Australia 5,500 cubic meters, in China 2,200 cubic meters and in Pakistan, the per capita water availability has gone down from 5,260 cubic meter in 1951, to only 908 cubic meter as per last year estimates.
 International advocated water storage capacity for any nation is 1000 days.
 The USA can hold water for 900 days and India can store water for its entire population for 220 days.
 However, water storage capacity of Pakistan is 30 days.

 In 1960, IWT treaty was brokered by World Bank between Pakistan and India assigning exclusive rights on the flow of three western rivers of the Indus basin; the Indus, Jhelum, and Chenab (except a small quantity used in Jammu and Kashmir state) to Pakistan, whereas the flow of three eastern rivers: the Ravi, Beas and Sutlej were reserved for India.
 Now India is hinting to terminate or further decrease water share of Pakistan from three dedicated rivers to Pakistan by 20% unilaterally.
 According to international law, a treaty like Indus Water can’t be terminated unilaterally; however, it can only be replaced with another treaty.
 India despite committing gross human violations against Kashmiri youth, blames Pakistan for sponsoring militancy in Kashmir.
 Mr Narendra Modi threatens to terminate the treaty by saying “blood and water cannot flow together in Kashmir.”
 Indian diplomacy under BJP has gone over assertive and Pakistan political elite is stuck up in political point scoring.
 I vividly remember when former Chairman WAPDA, Engr.
 Shams ul Mulk during the seminar on Hydro-Politics of South Asia had said that to best of his acumen Pakistan hydro policies have been formulated by enemy agents.